Why Donating Plasma Matters

 Plasma, which is the liquid component of blood, represents about half of total blood volume.
 Plasma itself is around 90% water; the other 10% includes proteins, minerals, waste products, clotting factors, hormones, and immunoglobins.

 Donating plasma is a lot like giving blood, but unlike whole blood donation, plasma donations can be done twice a week.
 During the donation process, plasma is separated from blood cells which are returned to the body.

 BPL team members are trained and certified to ensure that the donation process goes smoothly and that all plasma is collected in accordance with rigorous regulatory standards.

 Our donors can be certain that each life-saving donation made is done in a safe manner using a highly regulated process.

 From Donor to Patient

 The power of a plasma donation is where this amazing journey begins with each visit to any one of our BPL Plasma donation centers.
-It ends with the creation of lifesaving plasma-based therapies that save lives of patients all over the globe.
+It ends with the creation of life-saving, plasma-based therapies that help patients all over the globe.

 At BPL, we are honored to shepherd each donation from start to finish.
 Watch to discover the plasma journey from donor to patient.